dojo/docs/dojo/attr.rst

     <button dojoType="dijit.form.Button" id="buttonOne">Set attributes</button>
     <button dojoType="dijit.form.Button" id="buttonTwo">Get attributes</button>
     <div id="testNode">Hi friends :)</div>
+    <div id="console"></div>

 Setting events
 --------------

-This example will demonstrate how you can set events using dojo.attr(), still concider using dojo.connect when you are dealin gwith events since you are getting lots more possibilities and granularitiy with using dojo.connect
+This example will demonstrate how you can set events using dojo.attr(), still concider using `dojo.connect <dojo/connect>`_ when you are dealing with events since you are getting lots more possibilities and granularitiy with using `dojo.connect <dojo/connect>`_

 .. cv-compound::